3d150n-marc3l0/mlops-zoomcamp-2025-capstone-citibike/docs/running-workflow.md

 ![image](images/zenml-pipeline-monitoring-workflow.jpg)

-The second way to see data drifting is through the workflow and selecting the 'report_html' result from the 'evidently_report_step' step.
+A way of seeing data drifting is through the workflow and selecting the 'report_html' result from the 'evidently_report_step' step.

 ![image](images/zenml-pipeline-monitoring-evidently.jpg)

-To view model monitoring, there are two ways.
-The first is through Grafana.
+Another way to view monitoring is through a dashboard in Grafana.
 To do this, go to the following address [http://localhost:3030/dashboards](http://localhost:3030/dashboards).

 ![image](images/grafana-monitoring-list.jpg)